ugasmartwatch/ugasmartwatch.github.io/README.md

     -  When admins login it they should be able to access an EDITABLE version of the user profile page (index.html)
    - Survey Results:
         - ADMIN sent surveys are denoted by the "red exclamation" in the survey results section of user profile page

+   > ***Admin Page (config.html/script.js)***
+   -Contains two sections: configuration section along with an add members section -The user inputs information like their name, phone number, start date, step level, etc. in the config section and clicks submit
+        -When the user clicks the submit button, a json object will be created with the information -The user can add members in the add member section with details like their name, phone, step goal, etc. and click add member when done
+        -When the user clicks the add member button, the json object from the config section will be extended with the details of this section (the information from the add member section will be added to json from the config section).
+        -At the same time the user clicks the add member button, the configured JSON will be sent as an object to the database with a PUT request.
+        -If the user wants to retrieve a Config JSON from the database, the user just needs to enter the ID and click on the "View" button.
+         In the web browser's console, the retrieved JSON will be printed and this is done via a GET request.
+(When searching by ID, we assume that the there is some Config JSON that contains the same ID).
+   -As an extended feature, when a user creates a new member and clicks on the "Add Member" button, the list of new members are shown in a
+    bulleted list to the right.
+If the user hovers over the name, they can also see the details of the members.